pjoshi-hub/Bayesian_classification_model/README.md

  The datasets can be found at: https://drive.google.com/drive/folders/1afzlMAiHy3LWFoA-M5N4OUDMaMa70o3S?usp=sharing

  To successfully execute the code:
- 1. The datasets sould be loaded into the current working directory This is a prerequisite to run all the codes
+ 1. The datasets sould be loaded into the current working directory.
+This is a prerequisite to run all the codes.
  2. The code blocks in the .ipynb files should be executed.
-The naming convention of the datasets in the link is the same that is mentioned in the link.
+The naming convention of the datasets in the link is the same that is mentioned in the codes.
- 3. To generate additional analysis figures in the study, the folder should be clones to the default directory of the jupyter notebook and the following line should be run:
+ 3. To generate additional analysis figures in the study, the folder should be cloned to the default directory of the jupyter notebook and the following line should be run:
 ```
 %run Implementation.py
 ```